-Educators employed in Minnesota's public elementary and secondary school, charter schools, and certain other TRA-covered educational institutions maintained by the state are required to be TRA members (except those employed by St. Paul schools or Minnesota State colleges and universities).
-Educators first hired by Minnesota State may elect TRA coverage or coverage through Minnesota State's Individual Retirement Account Plan (IRAP) within one year of eligible employment.
+Educators employed in Minnesota's public elementary and secondary School, charter Schools, and certain other TRA-covered educational institutions maintained by the state are required to be TRA members (except those employed by St. Paul Schools or Minnesota State Colleges and Universities).
+Educators first hired by Minnesota State may elect either TRA coverage or coverage through the Define Contribution Plan (DCR) administered by the State of Minnesota.